Rangahau o Kiwis Count Kiwis Count

 From June 2023, the size of the Kiwis Count sample increased to 2,000 people each quarter (previously 1,000) to allow for more robust and varied analysis.
 Every quarter the Kiwis Count survey asks people about their trust and confidence in public services, as well as a range of demographic information that helps us understand who we’re listening to.

-In the September 2024 quarter, data from approximately 2,000 respondents was collected.
-This provides a set of around 6,000 responses to date across the 2024 year, in addition to the data collected in previous years.
+In the March 2025 quarter, data from approximately 2,000 respondents was collected.
+This provides a substantial data set with the data collected in previous years.
 Legacy data — dating back to 2012 — is used to illustrate overall trends, primarily in the quarterly graph.

 The Public Service Commission has run the survey continuously since 2012 and twice on a ‘one-off’ basis before this in 2007 and 2009.
 We provide information on this website about the changes in the survey over time.